fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 To customize the outlier icon, follow the points given below:

 * Set the `outliers` attribute to specify the outliers or the values greater than the maximum value from the data set provided.
-The attribute belongs to the `data` object (under `dataset` object).

 * Set the `outlierIconRadius` attribute to specify the radius of the outlier icon.